panhans/HomeAssistant/docs_src/ahc/dynamic_valve_positioning.md

 ---
 # ⌖ Dynamic Valve Positioning

+Usually, the valves of your thermostats are always 100% open, except the target temperature is reached.
 To prevent your thermostat from behaving like a relay, i.e., only opening and closing, you can dynamically influence the valve position here.

 !!! info "Your thermostat must support this and the respective integration must provide an entity for the valve opening."